Workers Comp Audit

 Why hire a workers’ comp audit service?
 Professional audits give you the chance to find errors and make corrections.
 You also know that your records are accurate when someone comes to check on them.

-An audit is when you check to see if employees are meeting your states requirements.
-You can also use an audit to prove that the employer is following the laws.
+An audit is a process of verifying whether employees are meeting the requirements of your state.
+You can also use an audit to demonstrate that the employer is complying with the laws.
 An audit can protect you from fines or penalties if they find any problems or discrepancies.

-Workers’ compensation audits should be easy to do once you get the right documents and training.
-You will need to ask your insurance company for help if you are not sure how to handle the audit.
-It’s best to get an attorney who knows workers’ comp laws before starting your audit.
+Workers’ compensation audits should be straightforward once you have the proper documents and training.
+If you are unsure how to handle the audit, you will need to contact your insurance company for assistance.
+It’s best to hire an attorney who is familiar with workers’ compensation laws before beginning your audit.
 This way you don’t break any rules.

-Professional Insurance Strategies helps companies with the payroll of their employees.
-They make sure that if someone is working for you, their salary is listed on your company’s payroll.
+Professional Insurance Strategies assists companies with their employee payroll.
+They ensure that if someone is working for you, their salary is accurately listed on your company’s payroll.
 If it wasn’t, then you might not be paying enough or not at all.
-You need to do an audit of your previous years too.
+You need to do an audit of your previous years, too.
 That way, you know how much money you should be paying each year and can make sure to pay it on time.

 Workers Compensation Audit Subcontractors

 Underwriting workers’ comp insurance policies is based on many factors.
 The state requires that you provide sufficient information to qualify for a policy and show that your company complies with regulations about work conditions.
 If there are any problems, carriers could deny future applications or cancel existing policies.
-They may also charge penalties against employers who do not tell them of changes in work status (such as adding employees) within the timeframes required by law.
+They may also impose penalties on employers who fail to notify them of changes in work status (such as adding employees) within the required timeframes set by law.

-You need to do audits of your company to prevent this from happening.
-Then you can fix the problems before they affect your ability to buy workers’ comp insurance at a good price.
+You need to do a workers comp audit of your company to prevent this from happening.
+Then you can address the issues before they impact your ability to obtain workers’ compensation insurance at a favorable rate.

 Professional Insurance Strategies works with companies and people who need to get their work comp audits done.
 We also help them set the price of their insurance premiums.
 We can analyze your company’s claims history and loss data, which tells you exactly what you need to pay for workers’ comp coverage based upon your business type and size.